yaseen2402/lawRAG2/README.md

 Navigate to the `lawRAG/` directory in your terminal.

 1.  **Build the Docker Images:**
-    This command builds the images for both the indexer and retriever services based on their respective Dockerfiles.
-You only need to do this once or when you change the Dockerfiles or `requirements.txt`.

     - docker-compose build base_images

     - docker-compose build

 2.  **Run the Indexer (One-off Job):**
-    This command starts a container based on the indexer image.
-It will run your `index.py`, read the data file, compute embeddings, and populate the ChromaDB database in the `lawRAG/chroma_db_storage` directory on your host machine via the volume mount.
-The container will automatically stop and be removed (`--rm`) after the script finishes.

-    docker-compose run --rm indexer
+    docker-compose run indexer

     Wait for this process to complete before running the retriever.
 You should see output indicating the data loading and indexing progress.

 3.  **Run the Retriever (Interactive Q&A):**
     This command starts a container based on the retriever image.
-It will connect to the ChromaDB instance (using the data persisted in `lawRAG/chroma_db_storage` on your host) and start the interactive Q&A loop.
+It will connect to the ChromaDB instance (using the data persisted in `lawRAG/chroma_db_storage` on your host) and starts the gradio instance which can be accessed in http://localhost:7860

-    ```bash
-    docker-compose up retriever
+    docker-compose run -p 7860:7860 retriever
-    ```
-    The retriever script will start, and you can begin typing your legal questions into the terminal.
-Type `exit` to quit the retriever and stop the container (`Ctrl+C` also works).

-    *Note: The retriever service's `restart: on-failure` policy in `docker-compose.yml` means Docker Compose will try to restart it if it crashes, but you stop it cleanly by typing `exit` in the application prompt.*

 ## Configuration